ISChenawei/MEAN/README.md

-# MEAN: # In the future, we will make our working code available to the public after the article is accepted..
+# MEAN: # In the future, we will make our working code available to the public after the article is accepted.